-400 TORTS I (3.0 Hours)
+400 TORTS I

-Introduction to the concept of fault based liability, intentional torts, negligence, defenses, and damages are covered in this course.
+Introduction to the concept of fault-based liability, intentional torts, negligence, defenses, and damages are covered in this course.

-401 TORTS II (2.0 Hours)
+401 TORTS II

 This course continues the study of negligence, malpractice, damages, wrongful death and survival actions, comparative fault, prescription, peremption, immunities, solidary liability, vicarious liability, strict and absolute liabilities, premises liability, product liability, defamation and invasion of privacy, and tortious interference with contracts with particular emphasis on Louisiana law.
+Successful completion of Torts I is a prerequisite for the course.